-Gross margin for the nine-month period ended June 30, 2020, decreased to 54% compared to 65% for the same period of the prior year.
+66% for the prior year.
 Given the impact of COVID-19, and demand for products, the Company also leveraged its supply chain to obtain personal protective equipment for customers at a very low margin.
-The Company was also able to repurpose existing inventory to meet customer demand which had a related decrease on the margins.
+The Company was also able to repurpose existing inventory to meet customer demand which had a related decrease on the margins and took an inventory provision for items that are not expected to be sold within their expiry restrictions.
 Gross margin is highly influenced by the mix of collagen-based dressings, silicone-based dressings, medical coated devices, passive dressings, moisture barriers, and related service revenues generated in the periods.
 Gross margin fluctuates as a result of the mix of products sold in any given quarter, or year, by product type and geography.